-A clear session structure can help facilitate this transfer.11 A. Opening Phase (25%) including Welcome, Sensitization and Warm-Up; B. Main
+A clear session structure can help facilitate this transfer.
+A. Opening Phase (25%) including Welcome, Sensitization and Warm-Up; B. Main Phase (50%) including Educational Games and Exercises; C. Closing Phase (25%) including

-How to guide reflection and learning in S4D12
+How to guide reflection and learning in S4D